 Your employer and, more importantly, the State Board of Workers’ Compensation do not know whether your injury happened at work or whether your injury occurred at home or elsewhere.
 You will need to provide as much proof as possible that the injury happened at work.
 If you get hurt but aren’t sure if it is serious, it is best to report the accident anyway.
 If you recover quickly without the need for medical attention then you won’t need any workers’ compensation benefits.

 The workers’ compensation claim process can be difficult and complicated.
 This is particularly true if you wait too long to report the injury.
 However, you are still entitled to benefits.
-Contact our Atlanta workers’ compensation attorneys at The Bader Law Firm to get the guidance you need.
+Contact our Atlanta workers’ compensation attorneys at Bader Scott Injury Lawyers to get the guidance you need.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.